 - Bill Foege, the man who beat smallpox, former head of the CDC and one of the original architects of the Gates Foundation’s global health mission

-- Andrew Haring, Seattle attorney active in humanitarian causes and formerly general counsel for local ultrasound manufacturer Sonosite
+- Andrew Haring, Seattle attorney active in humanitarian causes and general counsel for Talking Rain, formerly counsel to ultrasound manufacturer Sonosite

 - King Holmes, world-renowned infectious disease expert and former head of global health at the University of Washington

 - Elizabeth Scallon, associate director of CoMotion Labs at the UW.

 - Jim Simon, managing editor at the Seattle Times and one of the most thoughtful journalists I know